pzaino/thecrowler/doc/docker_build.md

-# docker-build
+# Installation of the CROWler using Docker

 The manual build of the CROWler can be a complex activity, as it requires the installation of several dependencies and the configuration of the environment.
 To simplify this process, the `docker-build` script was created.
-This script is responsible for building the CROWler docker images and running them in
+This script is responsible for building the CROWler docker images and running them in separate containers.
-    separate containers.

 docker-build takes care of building the CROWler docker images using the config.yml file and determine the platform (x86_64 or ARM64) you want to use and configuring the build appropriately.

 **Before you start**: There are a bunch of ENV variables you can set to customize the CROWler deployment.
 These ENV vars allow you to set up your